 This amendment and another in the name of Lord Carrington would allow possession where the property is required for housing a person who, for the better performance of their duties, is required to be, or is by custom, housed by their employer.
-The definition of "service occupant" mirrors the definition as set out in the Income and Corporation Taxes Act 1988.
+The definition of "service occupant" means there is an express term of the employee's contract of employment that they live in a particular residence from where they can better perform their duties, or if there is no such express term, one can be implied on the basis that it is essential that the employee lives in particular accommodation for the better performance of their duties.
 It also allows possession where the person will be employed as a keyworker, with the definition of a key worker including but not limited to NHS healthcare workers, education professionals and emergency services workers.